ysoftware/appendAttributedString/README.md

 #### Installation

-Just drag it into your project and don't forget the targets.
+Drag and drop into your project and set needed targets.